How to Become a Pediatric Nurse: A Guide to Getting into Child Health Nursing

 Specialized pediatric courses

-• Some nursing schools offer specialized pediatric nursing courses which provide in-depth knowledge about pediatric growth and development, common pediatric health issues, and pediatric nursing practices.
+• Some nursing schools offer specialized pediatric nursing courses that provide in-depth knowledge about pediatric growth and development, common pediatric health issues, and pediatric nursing practices.

 Certification